jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2023-12-22-my-2023-year-in-review/index.md

 I can easily say this is the chapter closest to my heart, this year and always.
 I love being a dad.
 Sure, sometimes it could be very challenging, but I wouldn't change it for the world.
 Watching this amazing kid grow up and explore the world, from day one I realized that was a ticket **to be a kid again for me too**.
 We've done so many, MANY new things together this year, I am really happy about it and most importantly - Anton is too.
 He's been telling me so many times, now months later, that the Silja line cruise trip to Sweden was his best day ever.
 Hopefully, we have many more such and even better days coming up in 2024 and beyond.

-I think being present and using the time together well is one of the most important things, especially in our case where I went from spending 100% of my time with my kid to 50% of the time for the past couple of years.
-It's tough and many Sundays are sad when he goes to his mom's place.
-But it's important for him to have both parents in the picture, even if in such a configuration.
-For my part, I try my best to spend quality time together being fully present.
-We've played games, board and computer ones, some really fun co-op games like It Takes Two, Unravel Two, Portal 1 and 2, Minecraft.
-We did spend a lot of time outside doing some sporty activities, climbing, playing football, playing basketball, took him to ice hockey practice for the past 3 months.
-We had some very special fun days together like the **bring your dad to school day** when I spent a whole day together with Anton in his school and that was so fun for him and for me 😀.
-We also had a **bring your kid to work day** at Elisa, so he really enjoyed that as well!
-We've had some athletic events organized by his school where he ran 40m sprint, that was amazing to watch and I'm so happy I was able to be there in person!
-We also had of course our Turku and Moomin town midsummer trip, our Silja line cruise trip to Sweden.

-And we've also had many various small, little random goof arounds and learning mini projects - from growing avocados from seeds to disassembling and cleaning up and reassembling our computer keyboards, to "computer class" where I teach Anton something small about computers every day for 20 minutes.
-There are so many fun things, like how we read National Geographic's Little Kid's First Big Book of ... encyclopedias as bedtime stories, and even after re-reading all 16 or so books we have quite a few times at this point, I still couldn't make the case to read some stories or fairy tales for a bit instead 😅.
-I wonder if Santa's bringing us some new interesting books and child encyclopedias to read this year?

-I also bought us two Museum Cards in the summer for 130e for a whole year for both of us and we've been visiting various places like the Natural History Museum and Heurekka.

-So all in all, I'm pretty happy with this, and let's see what else is to come in 2024.

 <div class="image-grid">

 ![fixing keyboard](my-2023-year-in-review-24.jpg)